HTR-United/dahncorpus/data/batch-03/README.md

-# Images from the folder "Alto"
+# Images from the folder "batch-03"

 | Letter | Number of pages | Link NAKALA |
 | - | - | - |